-Plus if your crush or whoever you want to chat with watches your story regularly you may feel a bit more confident about starting that conversation.
+Plus, if your crush or whoever you want to chat with watches your story regularly, you may feel a bit more confident about starting that conversation.

-#4 Be sneaky.
-You can do this by sending a one-second snap.
+You can start a conversation on Snapchat by sending a one-second snap.
 Send an innocent photo.
 It can be of your dinner, your pet, a selfie, what have you.
 But setting the time to only one second will raise questions.

 Most likely this person will ask what the photo was.
 This gives you the beginning of a conversation.

-Obviously, be aware of this person’s interests enough to know what they would find funny or relatable.
+Obviously, be aware of this person’s interests enough to know what they find funny or relatable.
 But this can be a great way to start a conversation on Snapchat.

-#8 Do NOT send what you put on your story.
+Do NOT send what you put on your story.
 This is a big pet peeve for a lot of people on Snapchat.
 If you put something on your story, there is no need to send it to anyone individually.

-This just comes across a bit desperate and needy if I’m completely honest.
+This just comes across as a bit desperate and needy, if I’m completely honest.
 So try to avoid this at all costs.
 While I’m telling you what not to do, you may also want to avoid a massively long story.

-It is one thing to send one or two photos or messages, but if this person opens Snapchat when they get home from work and sees 10 messages from you they will likely be more annoyed than intrigued.
+It is one thing to send one or two photos or messages, but if this person opens Snapchat when they get home from work and sees 10 messages from you, they will likely be more annoyed than intrigued.

 Snapchat is a great way to enter the flirting stage of a relationship.
-But it isn’t a dating app, so use it with an art of subtlety, just try not to over do it.
-Also be aware of the signs if this Snapchat conversation is just not going to happen.
+But it isn’t a dating app, so use it with an art of subtlety.
+Just try not to overdo it.
+Also, be aware of the signs if this Snapchat conversation is just not going to happen.

 Everyone should know how to start a conversation on Snapchat.
 In this day and age, it is a go to place for interaction and entertainment and a great way to work your way into a flirtation.
 But subtlety is key here.

 Liked what you just read?
-Like us on FacebookTwitterPinterest and we promise, we’ll be your lucky charm to a beautiful love life.
+Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.